SAMtoBAM/PAQman/README.md

 	Optional parameters:
-	-p | --prefix       Prefix for output (default: paqplot) -o | --output       Name of output folder for all results (default: paqplot_output) -c | --cleanup      Remove a large number of files produced by each of the tools that can take up a lot of space.
-Choose between 'yes' or 'no' (default: 'yes')
-	-h | --help         Print this help message
+	-p | --prefix       Prefix for output (default: paqplot) -o | --output       Name of output folder for all results (default: paqplot_output) -h | --help         Print this help message

 ```